BloomTech-Labs/grants-be/README.md

 These contribution guidelines have been adapted from [this good-Contributing.md-template](https://gist.github.com/PurpleBooth/b24679402957c63ec426).

-## Documentation
+## Front End

-See [Frontend Documentation](https://github.com/Lambda-School-Labs/grants-fe/blob/master/README.md) for details on the fronend of our project.
+See [Front End Repo](https://github.com/Lambda-School-Labs/grants-fe/blob/master/README.md) for details on the fronend of our project.